 Tuesday 19th January

 In the Just So Stories of Rudyard Kipling, he tells the story of how the elephant got its trunk.
 Set on the banks of the great grey-green, greasy Limpopo River in Africa.
-The Elephant's Child wants to find out about anything and everything.
-He especially wants to know about what the crocodile has for dinner.
-Have a listen to the story or read the downloadable copy below.
+Have a listen to the story below: